Basilica of the Nativity of Mary, Senglea: Manuscripts

 In the Basilica there are many manuscripts dating back to the 17th and 18th centuries.
 These are located in the Archives and Study Room of the Basilica, located behind the main building.
-The study room is named after Dom Mauro Inguanez, a Senglea-born Benedictine abbott at Montecassino Abbey.
+The study room is named after Dom Mauro Inguanez, a Senglea-born Benedictine abbot at Montecassino Abbey.
 He was instrumental in saving various manuscripts when the abbey was bombarded in 1944, during WW2.
 Inguanez was instrumental in the bestowing of the title of minor basilica to the Senglea parish as well as the crowning of the statue of the Virgin Mary.

 Notable manuscripts found in the archives include a diary written by Francesco Saverio Baldacchino.
 This diary can shed light on the last years of the Knights in Malta, the French occupation of Malta and the early year of British rule.
 Currently, this diary is being studied and transcribed by Maltese scholars at the University of Malta.